ulfschneider/ulf.website/content/posts/2022-02-27-fairlight-strael-build-notes.md

     <tr><td>VEGAST Spider</td><td>724.5</td><td>399</td><td>60 /assumed</td><td>30.5 + 90 </td><td>145</td></tr></tbody>
 </table>

 **My decision:** At the time of writing, during February 2022, I couldn't get anything from Rotor stating that the Rotor cranksets/chainrings will work on any of the new Shimano 12-speed road groupsets.
 Still, from searching the internet, I think it is possible.
 For that reason, I will go for the @Rotor ALDHU 24 mm Crank Arms, 172.5 mm length{}, a @Rotor NoQ Direct Mount 32-48 one-piece chainring combo{}, a @Rotor 24 mm Road Axle{}, and a @Rotor BB1 BSA Threaded Bottom Bracket{}.
-A Shimano BSA Threaded Bottom Bracket (BB-R9100) doesn´t allow routing the Di2 wires through the bottom bracket shell because the plastic shell of the BB-R9100 is too large to get everything in – the Rotor BB1 works better with this regards.
+A Shimano BSA Threaded Bottom Bracket (BB-R9100) doesn't allow routing the Di2 wires through the bottom bracket shell because the plastic shell of the BB-R9100 is too large to get everything in – the Rotor BB1 works better with this regards.

 ## The pedals